colored blocks

 If you're selling your home...

-An ESI home inspection will identify and prioritize areas that need attention in your home.
+An ESI home maintenance checkup will identify and prioritize areas that need attention in your home.
 We'll point out the most important and cost-effective repairs that can help your home sell faster.

-Issues revealed by an inspection can also help prevent deal-breaking surprises after a purchase offer is accepted, when the buyer's home inspection is performed.
+Issues revealed by an checkup can also help prevent deal-breaking surprises after a purchase offer is accepted, when the buyer's home inspection is performed.

 If you're happy in the home you now own...